 Dispelling Common Myths About Affordable Housing

-With housing and rent prices skyrocketing in Jefferson County (Jeffco), elected officials and advocates have called for increasing affordable housing stock.
+With housing and rent prices skyrocketing in Jefferson County (Jeffco), Colorado, elected officials and advocates have called for increasing affordable housing stock.
 Working families are especially hard hit and often forced to relocate due to the county’s deficit of 20,000 attainable housing units.
 And people in Jeffco understand the problem, with 82 percent of Coloradans saying the cost of housing is an important issue.
-While there is growing recognition that the cost of housing is too high, measures to bring down prices can be difficult to pass.
+While there is growing recognition that the cost of housing in Colorado is too high, measures to bring down prices can be difficult to pass.
 A few persistent myths about affordable housing can stand in the way.
 This brief fact sheet will help dispel some commonly held beliefs that have become myths in the housing realm.
 Debunking these myths are central to bringing down high housing costs to allow essential workers to remain in our communities and afford other rising costs like healthcare and education.

 Myth #1: Affordable housing lowers surrounding property and economic values